droidzfr/WRobot_Packages/Old paid files/README.md

 # Old paid files

-Here are old paying files, created by users who left the community (no connection for more than a year).
+Here are old paid files, created by users who left the community (no connection for more than a year).

 The primary purpose of this sharing is to provide access to these files to people who have purchased them (and who only have access to encrypted files).
 The second is for educational purposes.